| Back to CHEST exercises page |

-Chest Fly are used to strengthen the center of the chest at the sternum to help bring the pectorals together for a fuller look.
+Rotating Dumbbell Presses are used to strengthen the chest and help target areas of the upper body that might not get worked on by traditional exercise equipment.
+This is accomplished due to the effort required rotating and stabilizing the dumbbells.
 It can be done on an incline and a decline, like the Bench Press, for isolation of the upper and lower pecs respectively.
-Doing a standard Chest Fly will target both the upper and lower sections of the pectoral muscle evenly.
-The first thing you should do for the Chest Fly is stretch the chest, shoulders, biceps, and triceps to get ready for movement.
+Doing a standard Rotating Dumbbell Press will target both the upper and lower sections of the pectoral muscle evenly.
+The first thing you should do for the Rotating Dumbbell Press is stretch the chest, shoulders, biceps, and triceps to get ready for movement.
 Fitness Drive recommends starting without weights at first to obtain the proper form (Pick weights that you can comfortably manage).
 To start grab the dumbbells and sit on the bench with the dumbbells resting on your thighs.
 Begin laying down by bringing the dumbbells together and to your chest.
-Once you have laid down, keeping the dumbbells together push them into the air for the starting position.
+Once you have laid down, push the dumbbells into the air a little past shoulder width for the starting position as if you are holding a bar.
 Keep a slight bend in your elbow throughout the exercise.
-To gain the most for your effort, Chest Flyes should be done with smooth controlled movements.
-To perform the Chest Fly keep tension in your muscles and open up your arms as if you are getting ready for a hug and bring the dumbbells almost horizontal with your chest (inhale with this movement).
-Finish by returning to the starting position while exhaling through the pinch but keeping tension in the arms and squeeze chest together (This is 1 rep).
+To gain the most for your effort, Rotating Dumbbell Presses should be done with smooth controlled movements.
+To perform the Rotating Dumbbell Presses keep tension in your muscles bringing the dumbbells down while rotating them so they are in a parallel line with the bench (inhale with this movement).
+Finish by returning to the starting position while exhaling through the push and rotating the dumbbells again as if you are holding a bar (This is 1 rep).
 Use the routine below to build this exercise into your workout. ***Do not lift hips off of bench causing a huge arch in your back, keep hips on bench for perfect slight arch!

 Make sure to use controlled movements.